AndrewVanAuken/EEE4775-HW1/README.md

 Falcon 9 first-stage gimbal control is a hard real-time system because actuator commands need to continuously stabilize the rocket during landing.
 If the timing is off, it could result in instability or destruction.

 ### 6. Smart-fridge temperature display
-**Classification:** Soft
+**Classification:** None

-A smart-fridge temperature display is a soft real-time system because display updates should occur quickly for usability.
-However, a delayed display update usually does not immediately mean danger.
+A smart-fridge temperature display has no significant real-time requirement because delayed display updates mainly affect convenience.
+The display itself is not safety-critical and timing failures usually do not affect refrigerator operation.

 ### 7. Tesla Autopilot lane-keeping torque command
 **Classification:** Firm